TheAssassin/redirector/README.md

 A `302 Found` status is returned for dynamic redirections.
 Here, the URL is likely to change more regularly, therefore a new request should be made by the client every time the value is used.

+### HTTP API

+`/api/urls.json` returns a JSON representation of all URLs and the short names assigned to them.
+The format is equivalent to the static routes file.
+For dynamic routes, the currently cached value is shown (if available), otherwise `null` is returned.

 ## Configuration